AnthonyPPCI/CPF_Order_Entry/replit.md

 -   **Data Validation**: Shared Zod schemas between frontend and backend for consistent validation.
 -   **Monorepo Structure**: `client/`, `server/`, and `shared/` directories.
 -   **Component Library Strategy**: shadcn/ui components copied into the project for full customization.
--   **Multi-Item Order System**: Normalized database schema with `order_headers` and `order_items` tables, supporting orders with multiple frames or components, and a dedicated multi-item order creation form.
+-   **Multi-Item Order System**: Normalized database schema with `order_headers` and `order_items` tables, supporting orders with multiple frames or components through the unified order form's "Add Another Item" workflow.
 -   **Stacker Frames (Deep Shadowbox)**: Custom-depth shadowbox system with dynamic algorithm for optimal layer combination, specific pricing, and BOM generation.
 -   **Differential Markup**: Implemented 3.0× markup for standalone components (acrylic, backing, mats) when not ordered with a frame.
 -   **Itemized Component Pricing**: Expanded pricing result to include detailed breakdown of individual component costs in the order summary.